mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 <!--
 In my own game making model students picked missions from a choice of printed resources.
 There were four colour themed categories of missions. _Game mechanics_ are features to do with the actions of the game. _Game space_ patterns address the layout of the game. _Game polish_ patterns involve adding music, backgrounds, graphics and story elements.
 Finally _System and Challenge_ patterns look at how different elements interact to create challenge in the game.
 An example of a game mechanic design pattern follows. -->

+## Synthesis of chapter / discussion

+### Discussion on Informal Education Pedagogies

+To develop these focused professional frameworks of concepts, we now place them in the context of wider theories of community and informal  learning.

+Informal education has the potential to offer less barriers to authorial agency which are engendered by factors such as curricular constraints, practical classroom factors and school behaviour norms,

 ### Using professional frameworks to help novice game makers

 This section examines the use of potential use of these professional tools or processes in an educational context.